 When you consider the changes in the solar industry over the last five years, it shouldn’t be surprising that many companies continue to operate the same health and safety protocols year after year.
 However, the true key to ensuring your solar panel contractors are safe on the site is to help them by keeping them in the loop and safe!
 In this article we are going to look at some of the major risks on the job site, and how to mitigate the risk to contractors, and most of all keep your job site safe!

 The solar industry is all about the power, and with power comes the risk of electrical shock.
-One of the major issues that may arise is arc flashes which can cause serious injury, if not death.
+One of the major issues that may arise for solar panel contractors is an arc flash which can cause serious injury, if not death.
 Proper protocols are essential for preventing arc flashes or any other injury resulting from electrical shock.
-Plus, outfitting your team with proper equipment and in field training, every six months will allow your contractors to be safe and in the loop.
+Plus, outfitting your team with proper equipment and in field training, every six months will allow your solar panel contractors to be safe and in the loop.

-The solar industry is not one that shys away from equipment, and no matter if you are dealing with backhoes, cranes or levelers, you always need to have a solid lockout and tagout procedure in place.
+The solar industry is not one that shies away from tools and equipment, and no matter if your solar panel contractors are dealing with backhoes, cranes or levelers, you always need to have a solid lockout and tagout procedure in place.
 To ensure your contractors are in the loop, a successful solar company will run through procedures monthly, and ensure that all machines are inspected regularly.
 Clear communication and proper maintenance are always worth an effort when you are looking to keep everyone in the loop when it comes to lockout and tag outs.

 When it comes to safety, it all starts at the top.
 A company that is able to put safety first is one that will truly succeed in the solar industry.
 From electrical risks, falls, lockout preparation and heat stress, there are always ways to mitigate risks, and most importantly, to keep contractors safe and in the loop.